Diverticulosis and Diverticulitis

 Finally, let me warn you in the least ambiguous terms: when you are experiencing diverticulitis — an acute form of diverticular disease — DO NOT FOLLOW ANY OF THESE RECOMMENDATIONS.
 At this point you'll need professional medical help.
 Only once you are stable — no bleeding and no sharp pain — you can start relying on the above guides to prevent a relapse.

 Also, I recommend informing your doctors as forcefully as possible about this site and Fiber Menace.
 Don't be embarrassed — it's your health and life on the line, not your self-esteem.
 Dead patients don't blush.
 The doctors aren't shrinking violets either — they'll take your advice in stride because they too don't want to get embarrassed by prescribing you a wrong and harmful treatment.

 And if they ignore your pleas to review this information, and continue to insist that you keep using fiber and antibiotics to prevent and treat diverticular disease, they will, at the very least, violate the code of medical ethics (Hippocratic Oath) which says:

 — I will prescribe regimens for the good of my patients according to my ability and my judgment and never do harm to anyone.

 — To please no one will I prescribe a deadly drug nor give advice which may cause his [patient] death.

-P.S.
-This analytical essay was published back in 2005.
+This analytical essay was published back in 2009.
 As expected, it was universally ignored, dismissed, and ridiculed by patients and doctors alike.
-Six-and-a-half years and millions of harmed lives later, I was finally proven right.
+Several years and millions of harmed lives later, I was finally proven right.
 Judge for yourself:

 Fiber Not Protective Against Diverticulosis